azmainamin/brushing_up_on_react/brush_up_react_tools.md

 ## React Dev Tools

 This is a must have for debugging React.
-React dev tools allows you to traverse your components, look at their props and states in real time, give perforomance suggestions etc.
+React dev tools allows you to traverse your components, look at their props and states in real time, give performance suggestions etc.

 To learn more, visit their [blog](https://blog.logrocket.com/debug-react-applications-with-the-new-react-devtools/).